 I was curious to see what else this massive, neighboring country of mine had to offer.
-A few Google searches showed me that there was much more to see there than just the exotic, white-sand beaches.
+A few Google searches showed me that there was much more to see there than just exotic, white-sand beaches.

-While it’s true that kidnapping, drug trafficking and assaults are more common in Mexico than many other countries, it also depends on where you go to (border cities are obviously not as safe) and how you travel.
-As my mom always told me, keep your antenna up, don’t be stupid (and by “stupid”, I mean get excessively inebriated, put your drink down, be loud or wander vacant streets at night) and chances are, you’ll be fine.
+While it’s true that kidnapping, drug trafficking and assaults are more common in Mexico than many other countries, it also depends on where you go (border cities are obviously not as safe) and how you travel.
+As my wise mother always told me, keep your antenna up.
+Don’t be stupid (and by “stupid,” I mean get excessively inebriated, leave your drink unattended, be loud, or wander down vacant streets at night), and chances are, you’ll be fine.

 Even so, I was a little nervous about traveling to Mexico by myself, given the bad rep that it has stateside.
 I had heard enough stories to incite a little fear in me.

 I booked my flight from Tijuana to Mexico City–or DF (Distrito Federal) as the locals call it.
 Tip: Anyone who lives in the San Diego area should seriously look into flights from Tijuana if you are heading south of the border; my flight was at least $200 cheaper than it was from San Diego.

 There is a bridge from San Diego that will take you directly to the Tijuana airport, but I found it a bit ridiculous to pay $15 just to cross the border, so I parked my car on a random street by the border, then took an Uber to the border, walked across, and from there, took a taxi to the airport.
 With my broken Spanish, I somehow managed to bargain my taxi fare down from $20 to $8!
 Lesson learned: Don’t accept the gringo price.